 The OCSD is the product of a community-wide stakeholder process.
 Residents and the City Council believe in, support and encourage the Creative Sector to grow and prosper.
 This support takes shape in a three-year commitment for staff and programming dedicated solely to the success of the Creative Sector.

-The four main areas of focus are:
+The five main areas of focus are:

 An advisory board made up of local residents helps to guide the work.
 Our goals include retaining and adding jobs, increasing local attendance to events and adding to the sales tax base.
 We will do this through enhancing existing events and adding new ones, developing incentive plans for entrepreneurs and businesses, implementing national marketing campaigns, creating inventories of equipment, technology and partnership opportunities.
 Few cities are as committed to this sector as Loveland is.
 Whether you are a fine artist or an engineer, you will find a home here.
 If you are a visitor you will be inspired to come here.